Dai-Wenhan/dai-wenhan.github.io/index.md

 - [**Perfectoid Approaches to _p_-adic Modular Forms**](./pAdicPerfectoid.md) (Lue Pan's work).

-  Let _p_ be a prime.
-I want to explain how to use the geometry of modular curves at infinite level and Hodge-Tate period map to study _p_-adic regular de Rham Galois representations appearing in the _p_-adically completed cohomology of modular curves.
-We will show that these Galois representations up to twists come from modular forms and give a geometric description of the locally analytic representations of GL(2, Q_p) associated to them.
+  Let $p$ be a prime.
+I want to explain how to use the geometry of modular curves at infinite level and Hodge-Tate period map to study $p$-adic regular de Rham Galois representations appearing in the $p$-adically completed cohomology of modular curves.
+We will show that these Galois representations up to twists come from modular forms and give a geometric description of the locally analytic representations of $\mathrm{GL}(2, \mathbb{Q}_{p})$ associated to them.
 These results were previously known by totally different methods.
   - **Title**: Regular de Rham Galois Representations in the Completed Cohomology of Modular Curves.
   - **Speaker**: Lue Pan (Princeton University).
   - **Time:** 09:30-11:00, August 30 (UTC+8).